cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The ramification polygon of the extension defined by f.
+The ramification polygon of the extension defined by `f`.

 > **RamificationPolygon** (E :: *FldPadExact*)